work-nchc/Usage-Statements-Generator-of-VMware-Horizon/README.md

 PATH/TO/python.exe vdi_sql.py
 ```

 Enter username and password.
 Usage statement of each user will present in directory ./users, updated in real-time, listing log-in time, log-off time, duration in hour, pool, SU per hour and SU.
 There will also be report.log, error.log, state.sav, entitlement.log, pool.log in working directory.
+The execution time will be printed on the standard output.

+---

+---
+1803031@narlabs.org.tw